 Instead of resisting difficult customers, instead of obsessing over their difficultness (yes, that’s a word), try to fill their needs instead.
 Welcome them.

-Media Shower and author of the upcoming book Mind Hacking.
+Sir John Hargrave is the CEO of Media Shower and author of the upcoming book Mind Hacking.
 This post is free to distribute under CC 4.0: if you like it, please share it.